The Science Behind Puppy Love

 Here’s something to howl about: Owning a dog may save your life.

 Research has found that having a four-legged companion like a dog can lower your risk of heart disease.

-According to a Swedish study, individuals living alone who own a dog noticed a significantly reduced risk of suffering from cardiovascular-related death by 36 percent, while dog owners in a multi-person household saw a decreased risk of cardiovascular death by 15 percent.
+According to a Swedish study, individuals living alone who own a dog noticed a significantly reduced risk of suffering from cardiovascular-related death by 36%, while dog owners in a multi-person household saw a decreased risk of cardiovascular death by 15%.

-In that same study, dog ownership in a single-person household was linked to a 33 percent reduction of mortality from any cause compared to non-owners.
-The risk factor was 11 percent lower in multi-person households.
+In that same study, dog ownership in a single-person household was linked to a 33% reduction of mortality from any cause compared to non-owners.
+The risk factor was 11% lower in multi-person households.

 Various factors may contribute to these results.

 For one, dogs provide strong social support and promote feelings of greater well-being in their owners.
 The calming effects brought on by those big puppy eyes and wagging tail have been shown to decrease blood pressure, therefore lowering the risk of heart disease in individuals without high blood pressure.

 As participants who lived alone benefited the most from owning a dog, study author Tove Fall pointed to the “pack” function of a dog, noting that “a dog may stand in as an important family member in the single households.”